Warehouse Upgrades Reflect Rapid Growth

 Large forklifts hum and beep as they maneuver through miles of shelving at a large Dot Food storage warehouse in Illinois.
-The company’s warehouses are bustling, and future expansion projects are in the works to add 91,000 square feet of refrigerated and climate controlled areas, Dot said.
+The company’s warehouses are bustling, and future expansion projects are in the works to add 91,000 square feet of refrigerated and climate-controlled areas, Dot said.
 However, the warehousing industry’s demand is not on this company alone.
 A rise in e-commerce and technology is increasing the need for additional multifunctional warehousing and logistics providers.
-As warehouses increase their production and output capabilities, safety is a key in running a smooth working operation.
+As warehouses increase their production and output capabilities, safety is key in running a smooth working operation.

 Warehouse Industry Booming

 A report by the U.S. Department of Commerce shows that in the past year, the transportation and warehouse sector has increased by 6.4 percent.
 Retail industry giants such as Amazon and Walmart, have seen the amount of logistics infrastructure they own nearly double in the past year and expect a steady pace of growth to continue.
 Smaller warehouse companies also are looking to keep up with growth to achieve efficiencies and to add safety features, with about half of warehouse industry respondents in a USA Today study saying they want to either upgrade existing systems or implement new management systems in the next two years.